 Why Indonesian Studies at Melbourne?

 The Asia Institute at the University of Melbourne hosts one of the premier Indonesian Studies programs in the world.
 Its experienced staff has decades of in-country expertise.
 The program provides thorough training in the language and a broad understanding of contemporary Indonesian culture, politics and society.
-It also offers the University of Melbourne Overseas Subject (UMOS) Analysing Indonesia: Concepts and Issues (INDO20001) in collaboration with Udayana University in Bali.
+It also offers the University of Melbourne Overseas Subject (UMOS) INDO20001 with a partner university in Indonesia.

 Expertise in Indonesian Studies can enhance employment opportunities in commerce, education, government and cultural affairs.
 It can also serve as the foundation for further research in Indonesian post-graduate studies.
 Students who complete a major in Indonesian should acquire effective oral and written communication skills and develop the research and inquiry skills to examine complex issues from multiple disciplinary perspectives.
 They also gain knowledge of the social and cultural diversity of the Southeast Asian region and develop the skills to work with people from diverse linguistic and cultural backgrounds.
 Graduates will have an understanding of the local, national and global issues in the Southeast Asian region and have the capacity to work effectively across disciplines and cultures.
 They will be able to be leaders in promoting Asian literacy in their workplaces and communities.